ayushsaha200/SmartInternz/Flask Instructions.md

 3. Download Spotipy library (pip install spotipy) before running the flask application.
 4. Run app.py

-NOTE: Make sure rfc.pkl is there in the folder.
+NOTE: Make sure rfc.pkl is there in the folder, .pkl file will be generated after running the .ipynb project file.